-1. In the System Status Screen touch the Signal icon screen.
+1. In the System Status Screen touch the Signal icon to get to the Signal screen.
 This will allow you to observe the signal as you adjust the potentiometer.

-- 2. Allow the system to stabilize for about 20 min, then open the detector cover. - 3.
-Locate the TCD Balancing Potentiometer (see Figure 4-11).
+2. Allow the system to stabilize for about 20 min, then open the detector cover.

+- 3. Locate the TCD Balancing Potentiometer (see Figure 4-11).
 Adjust the potentiometer until the Autozero display reads between 0.0 and 20.0 mV. - 4.
 Wait for drifting to stop as indicated by a constant reading on the display. - 5.
 Reset the potentiometer to produce a reading between 0.0 and 20.0 mV.